 How to apply to a commercial drivers license begins by verifying a senior’s U.S. citizenship or legal presence.
 In order to do so, he or she must submit the appropriate documentation to the state’s Department of Transportation.
 Appropriate documents when getting a commercial drivers license include a U.S. birth certificate, a valid passport or a naturalization form.

 Next, in order to obtain a commercial drivers license, senior applicants must confirm their residency within their home states.
 Proof of address may include tax records, lease agreements or mortgage documents.
 Additionally, W-2 forms, weapons permits, utility bills or a CDL license renewal notice will be accepted.
 Senior drivers who maintain a non-commercial drivers license in their states of application may use these credentials.

 Lastly, in order to get a commercial drivers license, a senior applicant in the United States will require a non-CDL license to complete the application.
 This is a standard drivers license that permits a driver to operate a typical car and non-commercial truck.
 If an applicant does not have a license in the selected state, or is licensed in another state, he or she does not fulfill the required CDL qualifications, and may not operate a commercial vehicle.
 This standard license will require a separate application before applying for the CDL.
-Learn more about CDL qualifications by downloading our free and informative guide.

 Should a senior applicant believe he or she is capable of providing all of the CDL information discussed previously, he or she may begin the process for how to get a commercial drivers license by scheduling two major visits to the state’s DMV office.
 An applicant should only schedule the first visit to the DMV when he or she is prepared to take a CDL test regarding proper commercial vehicle operation.